SAP-samples/cap-hana-exercises-codejam/prerequisites.md

 ### Services

-* Get a free SAP Business Technology Platform trial account (if you don't already have one):
+* You will get access to the provided SAP BTP account for the CodeJam.
+If you want to continue learning afterwards, you can also sign up for a free SAP Business Technology Platform trial account:
   * [Tutorial: Get an SAP BTP Account for Tutorials](https://developers.sap.com/tutorials/btp-cockpit-setup.html)

 ## Prerequisites for Performing the Exercises Locally